espseongsm/Nucleus_Detection_in_Cell/README.md

 | SVM           | m = 1.4, p-value = 9e-14 < 0.05      |
 | Random Forest | m = 0.6, p-value = 2e-7 < 0.05       |

-0.9n takes time to cross validate and fit three times as much as 0.5n.Test error rates are also improved except ridge regression by A/B testing on two different train data size.
+0.9n takes time to cross validate and fit three times as much as 0.5n.
+Test error rates are also improved except ridge regression by A/B testing on two different train data size.
 As the p-value of two sample test is 0.14, which is greater than 0.05, we don't need to increase the size of train data if we use ridge logistic regression.

 ### Variable Importance